 Visiting Zanzibar in November is not usually recommended, but it can still be worth the trip if you find a good deal.
 You may find yourself caught indoors now and then, but the storms rarely last long and can be beautiful over the sea.

 As the rains ease off, the north-eastern ‘kaskazi’ picks up but rarely exceeds a light breeze this early in the season.
 Even so, the flattest seas are generally to the south – Ras Kizimkazi’s dolphin-spotting boat tours are ideal at this time of year.

 There’s good diving to be had all over Zanzibar in November, but again the calmest water and best visibility are off the southern shores.

 - November’s highlights include glassy southern seas, great diving conditions just about everywhere, and attractive deals at some hotels and resorts.
 November is one of Zanzibar’s least busy months – a pro or a con, depending on what you’re looking for.

-Disadvantages: The main risk in November is the unpredictable weather and although it’s generally warm and still, there’ll be some rain and a number of cloudy days.
+- The main risk in November is the unpredictable weather, and although it’s generally warm and still, there’ll be some rain and several cloudy days.
 It’s certainly not Zanzibar’s best month for tanning, though you don’t necessarily need sunshine to swim in a 29°C (84°F) sea.